 Dr Vasanti Jadva and Dr Sophie Zadeh hosted a series of workshops in secondary school PSHE lessons addressing the topic of diversity in modern families.
 Centred around a short play called ’I’m an IVF Baby’, produced in collaboration with London Theatre Company Tamasha, Vasanti and Sophie delivered a one-hour workshop on the perceptions of non-traditional families.
 As well as being an important route to increase the understanding of teenager audiences regarding these issues, the workshop also offered researchers fresh perspectives on the topic and was a significant first step in evaluating ways of addressing such issues in their future research.

 Amalia Thomas and Dr Nathalie Vriend, from Department of Applied Mathematics and Theoretical Physics, have built an interactive experiment exhibition and designed photoelastic toys for engaging public with their research on photoelasticity.

-The Public Engagement Seed / Starter Fund is supported by:
+The Public Engagement Seed Fund 2016 / Starter Fund 2017 is supported by: